fisuda/ngsi-registration-browser-widget/src/doc/userguide.md

   be a string of alphanumeric characters (lowercase) and the `_` symbol separated by `/` slashes.
 Maximum length is 50 characters.
 If empty, the default service path will be used: `/`
+- **Edit button**: Display a edit button for editing a registration information
+- **Delete button**: Display a delete button for deleting a registration

 ## Wiring